ATTIC-TOURS/QueueWeb/README.md

-Queue Web using Vite React TypeScript and Tailwindcss
+# Queue Web using Vite React TypeScript and Tailwind CSS

+## When using network host

+> create `.env` file and use the `.env.example` template